flooose/lunaryorn.github.io/_drafts/why-spacemacs.md

-As bright as Spacemacs shines on the surface, as solid are it’s underpinnings and foundations, notably it’s excellent, well-designed and powerful configuration system called “layers”.
+As bright as Spacemacs shines on the surface, as solid are it’s underpinnings and foundations, notably it’s excellent, well-designed and powerful [configuration system called “layers”][layers].
 A layer groups related packages and configuration into a single unit that provides a specific feature.
 Each layer can be activated as a whole.
 For instance the `git` layer provides support for the Git version control system and enables the popular [Magit][] extension and a couple of other Git-related packages.

 > Layers are transparent.
 They _never_ get in your way.